 Are you trying to figure out whether or not to continue homeschooling through june?

 Because in the northern hemisphere, June means the start of summer.
-It’s synonymous with longer days, more sunlight, the summer solstice, and opportunities for outdoor relaxing and adventure.
+It’s synonymous with longer days, more sunlight, the summer solstice, and opportunities for outdoor relaxation and adventure.
 Is it a good idea to keep homeschooling year-round, or to take this time off the year off?

 Here’s some good news…